 Between technologizing, librarying, designing, tinkering, and crafting, Jess always has a project to sit down with, which is why she treasures her time dancing to get her up on her feet.
-Starting out as a competitive ballroom dancer in college, Jess now bounces back and forth between swing and Argentine tango, loving the musicality, expressiveness, and improvisation that happens on the dance floor.
+Starting out as a competitive ballroom dancer in college, Jess now bounces back and forth between swing and tango, loving the musicality, expressiveness, and improvisation that happens on the dance floor.

 Rob is a pediatrician who dabbled in ballroom until he discovered Lindy hop while studying in Boston in 2011.
 He loves dancing to anything from the jazz age while finding different ways to play with the musicality of every song.
 He is a big fan of different variations of the Charleston and finding new ways to mix it up with ballroom and swing.

 Danielle is a recent MSW graduate of the UConn School of Social Work and currently works as a policy analyst striving to end homelessness in the state of Connecticut.
 She started dancing four years ago, and enjoys bringing her social and playful nature into her dances.
 After some time dancing and helping to coordinate events with UConn's swing dancing scene in Storrs CT, Danielle is excited to bring her energy and passion for sharing dance with others in her role with the Hartford Underground.